Women of color celebrate Harris’ inauguration as VP - Delaware State News

 On Wednesday, members of that chapter celebrated the vice president’s inauguration with a viewing party.

+DSU graduate and Sussex AKA chapter member Stephanie Collick reflected on the day with pride.

+“I am also full of pride that people of color did not lose hope in the process,” she said.
+“I’m glad to see that African Americans and people of color still see that their vote matters.
+We are our ancestors’ wildest dream and that was fulfilled with our sorority sister becoming the vice president.”

-“We are elated,” said Dara Laws Savage, an AKA sister who attended DSU.
+Dara Laws Savage, an AKA sister who attended DSU and wore a “My VP Looks Like Me” T-shirt for Wednesday’s historic inauguration, said simply: “We are elated.”

 “It was a historical event for lots of reasons but certainly because our sorority sister would be sworn in as the vice president,” she said.